ally-petitt/ally-petitt/content/posts/2024-07-05_Emulating-With-NVRAM.md

 ### Adding Support for nvram_set

-It was originally my intention to add `nvram_set()` support to `nvram-faker.c` in order to fully mimic a real NVRAM interaction, however, an event came up in my personal life that delayed this.
+It was originally my intention to add `nvram_set()` support to `nvram-faker.c` to fully mimic a real NVRAM interaction, however, an event came up in my personal life that delayed this.
 I may endeavor to do so in the future when the timing is better, however, for now I have opted to simply create my [own fork](https://github.com/ally-petitt/nvram-faker) with the following improvements on the old one:

 - More informative debug output
 - Resolve segmentation fault in debugging output